Trusted WordPress tutorials, when you need them most.

 Bonus Tip: How Do Content Cards Work?

-By default, WordPress uses oEmbed technology to fetch metadata information from websites that support oEmbed formats.
+By default, WordPress uses oEmbed technology to fetch metadata information (like the title, description, and image) from websites that support oEmbed formats.

 All WordPress websites support the oEmbed protocol out of the box.
 This means you can embed links from a typical WordPress site as a content card on yours.

-Other than WordPress websites, you can also embed content from many popular websites that already support oEmbeds.
+Other than WordPress websites, you can also embed content from many popular social media platforms that are on the official allow-list, such as YouTube, Vimeo, Twitter (X), TikTok, and more.

-For instance, you can embed YouTube videos instantly by simply pasting a video URL.
-Here’s what it might look like on your block editor:
+For instance, you can embed YouTube videos instantly by simply pasting a video URL on its own line in the editor.
+Here’s what it might look like in your block editor:

 Embedding YouTube content

-💡 Note: Facebook and Instagram embeds don’t work out of the box on WordPress websites.
-You’ll need the free Smash Balloon Facebook plugin to easily embed content cards from those platforms.
+💡 Note: Facebook and Instagram embeds don’t work out of the box on WordPress websites due to Meta’s API changes.
+You’ll need a plugin like the Smash Balloon Facebook plugin to easily embed content from those platforms.

-For more on this topic, you can see our guide on how to embed Instagram content in WordPress.
+For details, see our guide on how to embed Instagram content in WordPress.

 Frequently Asked Questions About Content Cards